top of page

 Switch to the Azure Portal again, open "Enterprise applications" and click on "+ New Application".

 This part is deviating from the VMware documentation.
-We are going to use the On-premises ECMA app.
+We are going to use the On-premises SCIM app.
 By using this we don't need to exposure the vCenter on the internet or setup tunnels but are going to use an on-premises agent.
-So instead selecting the "VMware Identity Service" search for the " On-premises ECMA app"
+So instead selecting the "VMware Identity Service" search for the " On-premises SCIM app"

 1. type in "on premise".